mrbusche/backseatfan.com/_posts/2010-01-28-drew-brees-pampers-commercial.md

   </p>

   <p>
     Drew Brees really needs new sponsors.
 Pampers!?!?
-You are Drew &#8220;freaking&#8221; Brees you can do better than that.
+You are Drew "freaking" Brees you can do better than that.
 Take a little advice from Manning when you are at the Super Bowl pick your sponsors wisely.
   </p>
 </div>